Bitterness in coffee - Basic Barista How to reduce bitterness in coffee - what is bitterness - what does bitterness taste like?

 Roasting plays a vital role in the development of coffee's flavour and can effect how bitter your coffee tastes.
 Dark roasts are typically more bitter due to the longer roasting process, which emphasises smoky flavours.
 On the other hand, light roasts tend to preserve the bean's inherent characteristics, typically with more acidity and highlighting sweetness, with less perceived bitterness.

-How To Taste Bitterness In Coffee
+How To Taste Bitterness In Coffee:

 The best way to experience bitter tasting coffees is to taste bitter coffee and familiarise yourself with it.
 I highly recommend doing this exercise to taste the difference.